 Zinc Oxide prevents bacterial infection by keeping your skin dry and reducing the chance for contaminates to penetrate it.
 It also contributes to lowering incidences of infections while also reducing skin permeability and improving your skin’s tightness to keep bacteria away.

 Who is Zinc Oxide Good for?

 The answer is everyone!
 Thanks to the inflammatory properties of Zinc Oxide, even people with sensitive skin, rosacea and acne benefit from the use of it.
-But also people with skin discoloration, including melasma will benefit from it.
+But also people with skin discoloration, including melasma and hyperpigmentation, will benefit from it.
 While chemical UV filters can contribute to skin discolorations, Zinc Oxide is safe to use and can help to reduce these skin conditions.

 OUr conclusion about zinc oxide

 Zinc Oxide is a proven-effective ingredient and is considered the safest UV filter available, for example according to the EWG (Environmental Working Group).
 Since experts consider daily sun protection one of the healthiest skin habits, using a product like a mineral day cream, makeup, sunscreen, etc. containing Zinc Oxide, is a great choice for all round daily protection for every type of skin.